 Brachial Plexus and Lumbosacral Plexus Disorders

-Because several nerve roots intertwine within the plexus (see Figure: Plexuses.), the symptom pattern does not fit the distribution of individual roots or nerves.
-Disorders of the rostral brachial plexus affect the shoulders, those of the caudal brachial plexus affect the hands, and those of the lumbosacral plexus affect the legs.
+Because several nerve roots intertwine within the plexus (see figure Plexuses), the symptom pattern does not fit the distribution of individual roots or nerves.
+Which parts of the body are affected depends on which plexus is damaged:

 Plexus disorders (plexopathies) are usually due to physical compression or injury:

 In infants, traction during birth